-- If you are planning to get pregnant within 1 month before care, during care, or within 1 month after care has ended.
+- If you are planning to get pregnant within 1 month before treatment, during treatment, or within 1 month after your last dose.

 - If you are taking any of these drugs: Demeclocycline, doxycycline, minocycline, tetracycline, a product that has vitamin A in it, a product that is like vitamin A, or St. John’s wort.